huyisme-005/LaMusique/README.md

     ```bash
     npm install
     ```
+2.  **Environment Variables (for local development)**:
+    *   Create a `.env` file in the root of the project.
+    *   Add your `GOOGLE_API_KEY` for Genkit to access Google AI models:
+        ```env
+        GOOGLE_API_KEY=YOUR_GOOGLE_API_KEY_HERE
+        ```
+    *   For more advanced Google Cloud integrations, you might use Application Default Credentials.
+Refer to Google Cloud and Genkit documentation.

-2.  **Run the development server**:
+3.  **Run the development server**:
     ```bash
     npm run dev
     ```
     The application will typically be available at `http://localhost:9002`.

+4.  **(Optional) Run Genkit Developer UI**:
+    To inspect and test your Genkit flows locally:
+    ```bash
+    npm run genkit:dev
+    # or for auto-reloading on changes
+    npm run genkit:watch
+    ```
+    The Genkit Developer UI is usually available at `http://localhost:4000`.

-3.  **Explore the UI**:
+5.  **Explore the UI**:
     *   The main page (`/`) is for song creation:
         *   The left panel contains all song creation tools (including theme selection from a list, emotion selection with mixed emotion options, direct lyrics input/editing, melody parameters), audio input, and export/share controls, organized into a single vertically scrollable view with sections.
-Integrated AI Copilot hints (info icons) provide guidance.
 A "Save Current Song" button is available here.
         *   The right panel displays generated lyrics (with plagiarism scan option), melody information (including singing instructions and lyric feedback), and music video asset controls (with placeholder plagiarism scan option).
     *   The "Saved Songs" page (`/saved`), accessible from the header, allows management of locally saved songs.

+## Deployment

+This application is structured for deployment, particularly with Firebase App Hosting in mind due to the presence of `apphosting.yaml`.

+### Firebase App Hosting

+1.  **Install Firebase CLI**:
+    ```bash
+    npm install -g firebase-tools
+    ```
+2.  **Login to Firebase**:
+    ```bash
+    firebase login
+    ```
+3.  **Initialize Firebase in your project** (if not already done):
+    *   Run `firebase init apphosting` in your project root.
+    *   Follow the prompts, selecting your Firebase project (or creating a new one) and configuring the App Hosting backend.
+It should detect your Next.js app.
+4.  **Configure Environment Variables for Genkit**:
+    *   For Genkit to function in the deployed environment, it needs access to your Google AI API key.
+    *   Go to your Firebase project settings in the Firebase console.
+    *   Navigate to the settings for your App Hosting backend.
+    *   Add an environment variable named `GOOGLE_API_KEY` with your actual API key as its value.
+    *   **IMPORTANT**: Do NOT commit your API key directly into your `.env` file or any other version-controlled file.
+The `.env` file is for local development and should be listed in your `.gitignore`.
+5.  **Deploy**:
+    ```bash
+    firebase apphosting:backends:deploy
+    ```
+    Or, depending on your Firebase CLI version and setup:
+    ```bash
+    firebase deploy --only apphosting
+    ```
+    The CLI will provide a URL for your deployed application.

+### General Deployment Considerations for Next.js

+*   **Build Process**: The `npm run build` script (`next build`) prepares your Next.js app for production.
+Firebase App Hosting will typically run this command as part of its deployment pipeline.
+*   **Serverless Functions**: Next.js App Router features like Server Components and Server Actions are well-suited for serverless environments.
+Your Genkit flows (`'use server';`) are also designed to run server-side.
+*   **Static Assets**: Ensure any static assets are correctly placed (usually in the `public` directory).

 ## Tech Stack & Design